luandretta/network/TESTING.md

 The deployed project was tested using the Lighthouse Audit tool to check for any major issues.
 The results for each page are listed bellow.

+**Best Practices**: Displays images with incorrect aspect ratio - this will happen due to the uploading of photos by the user.

+Some tests were made using DevTool with Google Chrome, but it was very slow and other tests were made with Microsoft Edge, where the language was German.
+(Leistung = Performance, Barrierefreiheit = Accessibility)

 - Home (Landing page - not Logged in)

 ![Home](documentation/images/l-home.png)